CS-3300-P8/RecipeBuilder/README.md

 1. **Blank Screen in Client App**:

-   - Ensure the OpenAI API key is configured correctly in `.env`.
+   - Ensure the OpenAI API key is configured correctly in `keys.env`.
    - Restart the client after changes using:
      ```bash
      npm run dev